GOG-Games/How-to-Donate/README.md

 # Transparency

 This section lists the reocurring expenses needed for the site to remain operational.
-All are costs below are yearly totals.
+All costs below are yearly totals.

 - Domain: $42
 - Domain (backup): $15